5 1 1

 1990 96p

 Tasted twice - last time in December 2016.
 Consistent notes.
-Truffles very distinguished nose with intense flavours, several layers on the palate, and great length and structure.
+Truffles on a very distinguished nose with intense flavors, several layers on the palate, and great length and structure.
 Formidable wine with many years to go.

 1989 97p